 Transparency & Monitoring Specialists are responsible for producing the local report required under their local EFPIA Disclosure Code implementation and publishing it appropriately.
-The local report is published in one of the following ways, as required locally: via the local industry association platform; on the local industry association website; on the local government website; on Gilead's Affiliate website.
+The local report is published on Gilead Russia's website.

 Reportable Recipients may notify Gilead of any errors in reporting, or withdraw their Consent at any time.